Ship attacked by Yemen's Houthi rebels sinks in the Red Sea, 6 of 25 aboard rescued

 The attacks on the ships drew immediate international condemnation.

-The EU force earlier said one of the wounded crew lost his leg and three members had been killed before the ship sank.
+The EU force earlier said one of the wounded crew lost his leg.

 Grundberg, the U.N. envoy, also decried the targeting of civilian infrastructure after Israel bombed three Houthi-controlled ports in Yemen over the weekend and hit a power station.